GregoireHENRY/cv/cv.md

           asteroids.
 The code support the thermophysics involved for binary system of asteroids.

+          Tests and characterisation in laboratory for the thermal infrared camera of the HERA mission.

+          Simulation of flybys for calibration of instruments.
+Field of view for on-board cameras and asteroid shape model shadowing simulator.

           Implementation of
           \mhref{spice-rust}{https://github.com/GregoireHENRY/rust-spice},
           the library to use Spice library in idiomatic Rust.